|Values are valid only on day of printing.|

 This test is designed to qualitatively identify drugs present in the specimen; quantification of identified drugs, when available, may be performed upon client request

-The drugs we know can be detected by this test are listed in Prescription and Over-the-Counter (OTC) Drug Screens in Special Instructions.
+The drugs that are detected by this test are listed in Prescription and Over-the-Counter (OTC) Drug Screens in Special Instructions.

 The pharmacology of each drug determines how the test should be interpreted.
 A detailed discussion of each drug is beyond the scope of this text.
 If you wish to have a report interpreted, call Mayo Medical Laboratories and ask for a toxicology consultant.